opencv/opencv/doc/tutorials/imgproc/histograms/histogram_comparison/histogram_comparison.rst

 Explanation
 ===========

 #.
-Declare variables such as the matrices to store the base image and the two other images to compare ( RGB and HSV )
+Declare variables such as the matrices to store the base image and the two other images to compare ( BGR and HSV )

    .. code-block:: cpp